trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/build-diversified-portfolio.md

 Am I missing any diversification?
 ```

-Money will review and provide recommendations.
+Money Monty will review and provide recommendations.

 ---